TheRaytracers/freecad-povray-render/doc/FAQ.md

 * **Which objects are supported?**
   We created a page with all supported objects and the objects we support hopefully soon: [Supported Features](supported.md)

+* **The created mesh looks very rough, what can I do?**
+  You can change two parameters to adjust the mesh resolution.
+Select the object in FreeCAD and go to the view tab, there you can find the two options `Angular Deflection` and `Deviation`, the smaller you set them, the more accurate the mesh becomes, but the longer it takes to create the mesh.
+  Both parameters are related, `Angular Deflection` indicates the maximum deviation of the angle, and `Deviation` indicates the maximum distance between the mesh and the original object.
+  **Tip:** Don't set the parameters too small, instead start with a larger value and first find good textures, etc., when you're done, set the mesh accuracy higher and finish your final rendering.
+The creation of a mesh needs a lot of time.

 * **The rendered image doesn't look realistic, but plastic**